habibahasen/Basic-JavaScript-tests/README.md

 # Basic-JavaScript-tests

-This is where I store all test codes!
+This is where I place all test codes!